-Remark that a dune-py module will be generated automatically that is necessary to perform the just-in-time compilation of DUNE python modules.
+Remark that this generated dune-py module is used to perform the just-in-time compilation that is used for the python bindings of DUNE.

 3 Concepts

 There are a few concepts behind the implementation of Dune-MMesh that we shall describe in more detail.
 The concepts can be split into three main parts: CGAL Wrapper, Interface Grid and Moving Mesh.